zenflow/composite-http-server/README.md

 ## Motivation

 Sometimes we want to use some open-source (or just reusable) service in our app or service.
-If we think of that reusable service as a *component* of our overall service, then we might want to include it *in* our overall service, rather than running it separately, and deploying it separately, as its own independent service.
+If, instead of thinking of that reusable service as an external dependency, we rather think of it as a *component* of our overall service, then we might want to include it *in* our overall service, rather than running it separately, and deploying it separately, as its own independent service.